-Standards of Learning (SOL) Division Test SchedulesAll dates are subject to change based on direction from the Virginia Department of Education.Spring Writing SOL Test Administration: March 1-26, 2021 with a possible extension through April 9.Spring Non-Writing SOL Test Administration: May 3-28, 2021 with a possible extension through the last day of school.Expedited retakes may be administered through the last day of the school year
+Standards of Learning (SOL) Division Test SchedulesAll dates are subject to change based on direction from the Virginia Department of Education.Spring Writing SOL Test Administration: March 4-22, 2024.Spring Non-Writing SOL Test Administration: May 6-June 31, 2024 with expedited retakes offered through the last day of school.Please contact your student's school for their selected test window within the division's window.

 SOL Testing Topics

 Released tests are representative of the content and skills included in the Virginia SOL tests and are provided to assist in understanding the format of the tests and questions.
 Test item sets rather than full released tests are being provided for some SOL courses since the test item bank for those courses cannot support a full release.
 Raw score to scaled score tables cannot be provided for the test item sets because they do not represent full test forms.
 Likewise, a raw score to scaled score table cannot be provided for the MC/TEI component of the End-of-Course Writing test because it does not represent a full test form.